Covid19 Shipping Update: We are still able to send alarms from our warehouses in Canada. We are providing a free tracked shipping service.

 The advantage of bedwetting alarms is that they are cost effective, do not require medication and have no side effects.

-DRI Sleeper® alarms have been curing bedwetting since 1979 and have a 90% success rate according to independently audited annual surveys.
+DRI Sleeper® alarms have been curing bedwetting since 1979 and have up to a 90% success rate according to independently audited annual surveys.
 Furthermore, when you purchase a DRI Sleeper® alarm direct from the DRI Sleeper® website you receive FREE ongoing advice and guidance, as you need it, over the treatment period.
 Our bedwetting experts are part of the bedwetting team with you and your child.

 Successful treatment with a DRI Sleeper® alarm takes from a few weeks to a few months.
 Some bed wetters, who are particularly deep sleepers, may take longer and require more encouragement and help from parents to make sure they wake in response to the alarm and carry out their toileting routine.